jmsamake/Bootcamp2020-Final-Project-jmsamake/README.md

 - insure your metamask account is connected to Rinkeby
 - $ yarn start   # will launch the client on http://localhost:3000/
 - app will interact w/ contract in Rinkeby @ address: 0x22E09EA75D2E179380ee06ddc48d415E349Ca7F8
+- you can check the tansactions on https://rinkeby.etherscan.io/